Wisconsin audit finds elections are ‘safe and secure’

 The audit reviewed a sample of 14,710 absentee ballots that were cast in 29 municipalities across Wisconsin.
 It found that nearly 7%, or 1,022 ballots, had partial witness signatures; only 15 ballots did not have a witness address in its entirety; eight did not have a witness signature and three did not have a voter signature.

-The audit also found that state law requires clerks to write their initials on absentee ballot certificates in certain situations, but fewer than 1% of the ballots reviewed were initialed.
-The clerks offered numerous reasons why they were not initialed, including that those who requested the ballots were registered and eligible to receive them, and that the clerks printed and the names and addresses of those who got the ballots to signify they were eligible to receive them.
+It also found that state law requires clerks to write their initials on absentee ballot certificates in certain situations, but fewer than 1% of the ballots reviewed were initialed.
+The clerks offered numerous reasons why they were not initialed, including that those who requested the ballots were registered and eligible to receive them, and that the clerks printed the names and addresses of those who got the ballots to signify they were eligible to receive them.

-The audit also found just 24 people who may have two active voter registrations and of those, only four who may have voted twice.
+The audit also found just 24 people who might have two active voter registrations and of those, only four who might have voted twice.
 The names of the four people, which weren’t included in the audit summary, were referred to the elections commission, which could forward them to local prosecutors.

 The findings back up the fact that few cases of election fraud have been charged in Wisconsin.
 Only four cases have been brought to date, including one involving a man accused of having voted twice.
 It wasn’t immediately clear if that man’s case was among the four discovered by the audit.